groenroos/acf-image-point-selector/README.md

 # Advanced Custom Fields: Image Point Selector Field

 Creates a field that allows the admin to select a point on an image specific to the field.
+Ideal for letting the admin define post-specific pins on a static image of a map that remains the same between posts.

 ## Compatibility